drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

     | Properties with an `anyOf` statement of `null` | Adds `nullable: true` to those properties and removes the `anyOf` statement. |
     | `definitions`         | `components/schemas` |

-1. After the tool converts the JSON Schema files to YAML files, the tool processes the cached URI, HTTP, and action information in the converted JSON Schema files to construct the OpenAPI service document.
+1. Processes the cached URI, HTTP, and action information in the converted JSON Schema files to construct the OpenAPI service document.
 For each URI, the tool creates the path entry with its HTTP methods, request body, and responses.